-Coronavirus hub: Gambia records first case, 31st African country infected | Africanews
+Coronavirus hub: Gambia, Djibouti, Zambia record first cases | Africanews

 READ MORE: https://t.co/A0dGVHYoYm https://t.co/q0YsP3PzRo

-Rwanda Burkina record new cases
+Rwanda, Burkina record new cases

 Rwanda and Burkina Faso have recorded increase in their tallies.
 Rwanda confirmed two new cases of coronavirus bringing the total number to seven.